ygw1/ygw1.github.io/README.md

-# A Self-deveoped Operations Research Algorithm Libarry
+# A Self-deveoped Operations Research Algorithm Library

 Copyright (c) Yangguang Wang.
 University of Science and Technology of China (USTC).